albarji/sepln-spanish-se-constructions/README.md

 # Classifying Spanish se constructions: from bag of words to language models

-This repository contains a reduced version of the SE-corpus, created for the paper "Classifying Spanish se constructions: from bag of words to language models" by Nuria Aldama and Álvaro Barbero, published at the SEPLN journal 2021 march edition.
+This repository contains a reduced version of the SE-corpus, created for the paper [Classifying Spanish se constructions: from bag of words to language models](http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/6331/3760) by Nuria Aldama and Álvaro Barbero, published at the SEPLN journal 2021 march edition.
 A notebook to reproduce the paper experiments is also included.

 ## SE-corpus reduced version